AxisCommunications/acap-computer-vision-sdk-examples/object-detector-python/README.md

 ### Hardware acceleration

 The `./config` folder contains configuration files with the parameters to run the inference on different camera models, also giving the possibility to use the hardware accelerator.
-To achieve the best performance we recommend using the TPU (Tensor Processing Unit) equipped with ARTPEC-7 cameras (e.g. [Axis-Q1615 Mk III](https://www.axis.com/products/axis-q1615-mk-iii)) or the DLPU (Deep Learning Processing Unit) equipped in ARTPEC-8 cameras (e.g. [Axis-Q1656](https://www.axis.com/products/axis-q1656)).
+To achieve the best performance we recommend using DLPU (Deep Learning Processing Unit) equipped ARTPEC-8 cameras.
+See [ACAP Computer Vision SDK hardware and compatibility](https://axiscommunications.github.io/acap-documentation/docs/axis-devices-and-compatibility/#acap-computer-vision-sdk-hardware-compatibility)

 ## License